uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/international-candidates.md

 <p>To teach children aged 3 to 11, you also need to have achieved a standard equivalent to a grade 4 in a GCSE science subject.</p>

-<p>For help understanding these UK qualifications and their international equivalents, call Get Into Teaching on Freephone 0800 389 2501 to get a free equivalency check from National Recognition Information Centre for the United Kingdom (UK NARIC).
+<p>For help understanding these UK qualifications and their international equivalents, call Get Into Teaching on Freephone 0800 389 2501.
+You may be able to get a free statement of comparability (this usually costs £49.50 plus VAT) from National Recognition Information Centre for the United Kingdom (UK NARIC), after you've submitted your application and if required by your training provider.

 <p>You will also need to:</p>
 <ul>